 Tokyo Ghoul ranked 12th in the 2015 Kono Manga ga Sugoi! magazine in the male readers category.
 The manga was the 27th best-selling manga series in Japan in 2013 with 1,666,348 estimated sales; 4th in 2014 with 6,946,203 copies sold; and 13th in 2015 with an estimated sales of 3,576,177 copies sold.

-The series has been published in English by VIZ Media under the VIZ Signature imprint since June 16, 2015, in Spanish by Norma Editorial since March 20, 2015; in German by KAZÉ Manga since May 2, 2014; in Polish by Waneko since April 15, 2015; and in Brazilian Portuguese by Panini Comics and Planet Manga since July 2015.
+The series has been published in English by VIZ Media under the VIZ Signature imprint since June 16, 2015; in Spanish by Norma Editorial from March 20, 2015 to June 23, 2016; in German by KAZÉ Manga since May 2, 2014; in Polish by Waneko since April 15, 2015; and in Brazilian Portuguese by Panini Comics and Planet Manga since July 2015.

 Ignore almost every negative review, it's probably someone complaining about the conclusion.